abelsonlive/dymo/readme.md

-Labeller (need a new name)
+Dymo
 ============================

-A `flask` app for labelling items in images with pixel positions.
+A `flask` app for quickly labelling featuers in images and recording their pixel positions.

 For now, this app is specific to a datakind/give-directly project, but it might be useful for other applications in the future.